This is a Jenkins plugin providing authentication with CAS, with Single Sign-On (SSO) and Single Logout (SLO) support.

 SSL certificate issues

-Please see the SSL Troubleshooting and Reference Guide from the CAS Project.
+Please see the Troubleshooting Guide from the CAS Project.

 Issue validating SAML 1.1 tickets